juju/docs/src/en/charms-offline-config.md

    deployed on the machines.
 The **client** only requires access if the [juju-gui charm][charm-store-juju-gui] is deployed on the controller (the default behaviour).

+    See [Deploying charms offline][charms-offline-deploying] for how to manage charms locally.

  - **charm-specific resources**
    Some charms require auxiliary site support (for pulling down resources).